 - X-624/Angel: Designed to sing a siren song that reverses the morality of reformed creatures, primarily the experiments made before her.
-Stitch's girlfriend and the only predecessor he does not call a "cousin"; they call each other "boojiboo", which in their Tantalog language basically means "beloved" or "loved one".
+Stitch's girlfriend and the only predecessor he does not call a "cousin"; they call each other their "boojiboo", a word in their Tantalog language that essentially means "sweetheart" or simply "my love".

 - X-626/Stitch: Designed to destroy large cities and "everything he touches".
 The franchise's "cute and fluffy" titular lead, he defied his destructive programming after meeting Lilo.